-Electric Ladyland is the third and final studio album by The Jimi Hendrix Experience, released in 1968.
+Electric Ladyland is the third and final studio album by Anglo-American Psychedelic Rock band the Jimi Hendrix Experience, released in 1968 through Track Record in the UK and Reprise Records in the US.
 It is also the band's only double album (though Hendrix himself had several double albums released under his name - posthumously).
 It scored huge hits with songs like "Crosstown Traffic", "Voodoo Child (Slight Return)" and, of course, the immortal cover of Bob Dylan's song "All Along the Watchtower" from John Wesley Harding, famous for the iconic epic introduction.

 A documentary about the creative process behind the making of this album can be seen in the Classic Albums TV documentary series.